-Studies published in 2015 shed new light on chronic fatigue syndrome (CFS).
-The condition, known medically as myalgic encephalomyelitis (ME), appears to be a biological disorder, not a psychological issue, as determined in multiple studies, including recent work by scientists at Columbia University and the Institute of Medicine.
+Studies published in 2015 shed new light on chronic fatigue syndrome (CFS) and, thus, chronic fatigue syndrome treatment.
+The condition, known medically as myalgic encephalomyelitis (ME), appears to be a biological disorder, not a psychological issue, as determined in multiple studies, including recent work by scientists at Columbia University and

 Alternative treatment options—also known as complementary therapies—can be a good adjunct to medication when it comes to managing arthritis symptoms.
 Some of the options address physical causes of pain, but don’t forget that chronic pain is complicated.
 In arthritis, tissue inflammation, bone erosion, and nerve impingement can combine to “rewire”